JunfengYang/yjf-site/content/post/postgres_dsm.md

 };
 ```

-### dsm startup.
+### dsm startup, create dsm control structure for futher dsm creation.
-Since postmaster doesn't use dsm, the startup of dsm will execute when a backend gets started.
+The startup of dsm will execute when postmaster gets started.
 For the whole database cluster(Not Greenplum cluster).
 The shared memory control segment/space gets created, which is also a dsm.
 The unique random ```handle``` value that identifies the lower layer shared memory file/segment
 will be generated.
 Then, the file get created.
 After init ```dsm_control_header *dsm_control```,
 the startup is done.

+**This control dsm segment `dsm_control` is used to track and manage futher dsm creation.**

 ### Create new dsm.
 First it creates a local ```dsm_segment``` as segment descriptor.